California Penal Code 25850 PC punishes carrying a loaded firearm in a vehicle or public place.1

 If you are convicted of carrying a loaded firearm on your person or in your car…and any of the certain conditions apply…you face:

-- up to one year county jail or 16 months, or two (2) or three (3) years in the state prison, and/or
+- up to one year county jail or 16 months, or two (2) or three (3) years in county jail, and/or

 - a maximum $10,000 fine.